Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 - **Two-parameter unification**
   Coherence radius λ governs mass spectra, while integer angular tension *w* fixes charge.
 Together they span the entire baryon zoo in the live “Baryon-Calculator,” reproducing known masses **and** charges to high precision.

-> “Charge is not a thing—it is the remainder of an almost-closed observation loop.”
+> “Charge is not a thing it is the remainder of an almost-closed observation loop.”